 Thank you everyone for your patience and loyalty.
 The best is yet to come.

 Dedication of the Circleville Massacre Memorial

 Dedication of the Circleville Massacre Memorial I would describe as being a fair and accurate depiction of the tragic event of 1866 when 27 Paiute Koosharem men women and children were brutally murdered.
 Approximately 25 members of the Paiute tribe were present at the dedication along with some 40 or so people comprised of historians from the church of Jesus Christ of Latter-Day Saints, along with towns folk and the press.
-I was there along with Mary Meyer Chief Executive of the Timpanogos Tribe, and a direct descendents of Chiefs Arropeen, Walkara, and Tabby.
+I was there along with Mary Meyer Chief Executive of the Timpanogos Nation, and a direct descendents of Chiefs Arropeen, Walkara, and Tabby.
 The ceremony lasted about an hour.
 And following the ceremony there was talk among the Paiute and historians of locating the burial place of the Massacre victims and a possible repatriation of their remains to bring closure to those whose ancestors were involved in the atrocity.
 Please click here for the whole story.